gregs1104/pgbench-tools/tests/cbc/cbc-tutorial.md

 that transaction and roll back its creation.
 After enough transactions have gone by, eventually the transaction becomes permanent, what is called frozen, and its transaction number reclaimed.
-That all normally happens as Autovacuum background activity, lowly processing within moments of the transaction being committed.
+That all normally happens as Autovacuum background activity, slowly processing within moments of the transaction being committed.

 We can force it to happen immediately and all at once instead.
 That speed